 General and administrative expense consists of non-cash stock based compensation (as described below) and other general and administrative expense.
 Other general and administrative expense consists primarily of salaries and other personnel related expenses to support our activities, consulting and professional services expenses, facilities expenses and other general corporate expenses.
-Other general and administrative expenses were \$1.2 million for the three month period ended June 30, 2002 compared to \$1.0 million for the three month period ended June 30, 2001.
-The period to period increase of \$0.2 million was primarily due to additional staff and increases in salaries and other personnel related costs and amortization of leasehold improvements.
+Other general and administrative expense was \$1.2 million for the three-month period ended September 30, 2002 compared to \$1.1 million for the three-month period ended September 30, 2001.
 General and administrative expense may increase in the future in support of increased research and development or general corporate activities.